 - Lifting has enabled me to be more active since I’m in better shape (Believe it or not, lifting correctly helps with the aches and pains rather than exacerbating them), and so I’m sure that has helped keep the weight from packing on, but I credit most of my non-weight gain to lifting itself.

-- No, lifting won’t turn you into Arnold Schwartzenegger.
-Maybe some day, I’ll look in the mirror and not like where this is going, and then I’ll back off.
+- No, lifting won’t turn you into Arnold Schwarzenegger.
+Maybe someday, I’ll look in the mirror and not like where this is going, and then I’ll back off.
 But I’ve been lifting for the better part of a year, and don’t see it happening any time soon.

 The bottom line?
 This morning, I went out to do some chores on the farm that included lifting a goat-travel cage over a fence.
 I had no help, only Garrett to cheer me on, and I’m six months pregnant.